DamonHD/statsHouse/README.md

 Converting homogeneous and heterogeneous (CSV) data sets into MIDI.

+One driver is entirely automated (but useful, interesting) output generated in (slowish) real time as data series are updated.

 The aim is to have at least three levels of 'production':
    * none: the data is sonified plainly, for sciencing
    * gentle: some gentle percussion and other musical effects added